PaulaBurgheleaGithub/travelette/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Travelette is a my first full stack app built using React, Node/Express, Vite and MySQL.
+Travelette is my first full-stack app built using React, Node/Express, Vite, and MySQL.

-The app will help people track their transactions/payments when they travel, be able to check how much they spent in their own currency, be able to share diffrent trip transactions with their friends.
-It should provide various stats about past trips and help people optimise how much they spend when they travel.
-It will hopefully one day communicate with the user's bank and also (with the help of external APIs) put togheter a budget for a future trip (calculate flight cost, acomodation, food, gifts, etc).
+The app will help people track their transactions/payments when they travel, be able to check how much they spent in their own currency, be able to share different trip transactions with their friends.
+It should provide various stats about past trips and help people optimize how much they spend when they travel.
+It will hopefully one day communicate with the user's bank and also (with the help of external APIs) put together a budget for a future trip (calculate flight cost, accommodation, food, gifts, etc).

 [![Travelette][product-screenshot]][product-screenshot]